seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab09-Migrate-Data-to-Azure/LabExercise-2.md

 ### Task 1: Create an Azure SQL database

-In this task, you will learn how to create an Azure SQl database by using Azure portal.
+In this task, you will learn how to create an Azure SQL database by using Azure portal.

 #### Pre-requisites for this task